Japan relapses into recession in July-September, a blow to 'Abenomics'

 The weak data would have come as little surprise to Bank of Japan officials, who had also largely factored in the recession, and now expect growth to recover in coming quarters as consumption and factory output show signs of a pick-up, however modest.

-The data will be closely scrutinised by the Bank of Japan, but board members are widely expected to keep monetary policy steady at the central bank's rate review this week, analysts said.
+The data will be closely scrutinized by the Bank of Japan, but board members are widely expected to keep monetary policy steady at the central bank's rate review this week, analysts said.

 (Additional reporting by Stanley White and Chang-Ran Kim; Editing by Eric Meijer)